Thomas Fyshe Palmer: Works

 Palmer's publications were mostly magazine articles and pamphlets.
-To the Theological Repository he contributed regularly in 1789–90, as Anglo-Scotus.
-In 1792 he published a controversial pamphlet entitled An Attempt to refute a Sermon by H. D. Inglis on the Godhead of Jesus Christ, and to restore the long-lost Truth of the First Commandment, against Henry David Inglis (1757–1806).
+To the Theological Repository, he contributed regularly in 1789–90, as Anglo-Scotus.
+In 1792 he published a controversial pamphlet, An Attempt to refute a Sermon by H. D. Inglis on the Godhead of Jesus Christ, and to restore the long-lost Truth of the First Commandment, against Henry David Inglis (1757–1806).
 His Narrative of the Sufferings of T. F. Palmer and W. Skirving was published in 1797.
-Several of his letters were published in the biographies of contemporary unitarians.
+Several of his letters were published in the biographies of contemporary Unitarians.

 Family

-His nephew, Charles Fyshe Palmer visited his Uncle in the prison hulk at Woolwich in 1794, was Member of Parliament for Reading from 1818 to 1834, when he retired.
+His nephew, Charles Fyshe Palmer, who visited his uncle in the prison hulk at Woolwich in 1794, was Member of Parliament for Reading from 1818 to 1834, when he retired.